-The proposed scheme lies within the Loch Lomond and the Trossachs National Park (LLTNP).
-The works will be carried out over four weeks at the A82 460 Dubh Eas bridge and land use will not change as a result of the works.
-Therefore, the works will not create any significant change to the local landscape and no change to the special characteristics of the National Park are expected.
-No consultation response has been received to date from the LLTNP Authority.
+The proposed scheme lies within the LLTNP.
+Works will be limited to like-for-like expansion joint replacement and are restricted to the A82 carriage way.
+The works will be carried out over 5 days, and land use will not change as a result of the works.
+Therefore, the works will not create any significant change to the local landscape and no significant impacts to the National Park are expected.
+Consultation with the LLTNP Authority was initiated in February 2023 and followed up in March 2023, however, no response has been received to date.
 In addition, the following mitigation measures will be put in place during works:

-- Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - The working area and laydown area will be appropriately reinstated following works. - Works will avoid encroaching on land and areas where work is not required or is not permitted.
-This includes general works, storage of equipment/containers and parking. - Where applicable, upon completion of the works, any damage to the local landscape should be reinstated as much as is practicable. - The site will be left clean and tidy following construction.
+Throughout all stages of the works, the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible.

+- The working area will be appropriately reinstated following works. - Works will avoid encroaching on land and areas where work is not required or is not permitted.
+This includes general works, storage of equipment/containers and parking. - Where applicable, upon completion of the works, any damage to the local landscape will be reinstated as much as is practicable. - The site will be left clean and tidy following construction.